 Finding what sides are good with tacos can be tough.
 Rice and beans is a classic, but sometimes you want some veggies, yet carrots or green beans just don’t really seem to go.
 So instead, I present to you these Mexican Style Brussel Sprouts.

 Brussel sprouts Spanish style may not be a wildly popular dish, but after trying this recipe I can’t figure out why!
 The flavors in this dish pair amazingly together.
 Roasted corn and brussel sprouts combine sweet and bitter flavors that balance each other so well.

 Don’t let your tacos, burritos, or enchiladas fly solo on your plate.
-Add these Street Corn Mexican Brussel Sprouts to your spread for the tastiest fiesta or Mexican potluck.
+Add these Street Corn Mexican Brussel Sprouts to your spread and maybe this Fiesta Rice for the tastiest Mexican meal.

 Check out this round up of ALL of my favorite Cinco De Mayo recipes too, where you can find more tasty Mexican dishes like this Spicy Mexican Street Corn Feta Dip, this Mexican Caesar Salad, or this Fiesta Chicken Tortilla Soup!